xevolesi/pytorch_squeezenet/README.md

  - [Experiment with simple bypass connections](https://wandb.ai/xevolesi/SqueezeNet/runs/shqjq8ut/overview?workspace=user-xevolesi).
 Same hyperparameters.
 The model achived `53.7` top-1 validation accuracy and `77.3` top-5 validation accuracy;
  - [Experiment with complex bypass connections](https://wandb.ai/xevolesi/SqueezeNet/runs/iikz83kq/overview?workspace=user-xevolesi).
 Doesn't learn anything.

+# SqueezeNet 1.2
+This is the model with some bag of freebies.
+- In `ExpandLayer` use only one `torch.nn.ReLU` instead of two.
+Obviously, it's faster;
+- Swap first `torch.nn.MaxPoll2d` with first `torch.nn.ReLU`.
+This will lead to applying ReLU to the tensor with much less data which is much faster;
+- Substitute `final_conv` with single `torch.nn.Linear` layer, so we don't have convolution + ReLU for the final classification layer wich was quite strange decision since ReLU killed all logits that are below zero;
+- Standard PyTorch initialization for layers;
+- Add `BatchNorm2d` to the model;
+- Use standard modern Z-normalization for images (division by 255 and Z-standardization with ImageNet means and stds).

 # How to use
 1. Install `python 3.11`, `python3.11-dev` and `python3.11-venv`:
 ```